Waste Wood Classification – How To Categorise Your Waste Wood

 What is Waste Wood Classification?

-Waste Wood Classification is the process of ensuring that waste wood is properly classified at its origin and is processed into appropriate end markets based on the Regulatory Positioning Statement (RPS) 250.
+Waste Wood Classification is the process of ensuring that material is properly classified at its origin and is processed into appropriate end markets.
 By classifying waste wood, we can identify which items are hazardous in accordance with WM3 guidance and ensure they are dealt with appropriately.

 What Are ‘Potentially Hazardous’ Items?